mat-ole/mat-ole/README.md

 Hi, I’m @pretendastronomer
-I'm a PhD  working in radioastronomy
+I'm a scientist working in radioastronomy